 The family extends their thanks and admiration to the staff of the CenterfieldCommunityLivingCenter, Gunnison Hospice and Dr. Embley for her continued love and care.
 Though she appreciated the excellent care she was given, she longed to return to the home she had built and cherished.

-Funeral services will be held Saturday, August 9, 2014 at 12 Noon in the Axtell Ward Chapel where friends may call Friday from 6-8 p.m. and Saturday from 10:30 to 11:30 a.m.
+Funeral services will be held Saturday, December 6, 2014 at 12:00 Noon in the Axtell LDS Chapel, where friends may call Friday from 6 to 8 p.m. and Saturday from 10:30 to 11:30 a.m.
 Burial will be in the Centerfield Cemetery.
 Funeral Directors: Magleby Mortuary, Richfield, Salina and Manti.
 Online guestbook at www.maglebymortuary.com